Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Get-AzP2SVpnServerConfiguration.md

 ```

 ### -ResourceGroupName
-The resource group name of the VirtualWan.
+The resource group name of the P2SVpnServerConfiguration.

 ```yaml
 Type: System.String